jantman/awslimitchecker/docs/source/development.rst

     $ cd awslimitchecker
     $ source bin/activate

-3. Install your fork in the virtualenv as an editable git clone
+3. Install your fork in the virtualenv as an editable git clone and install development dependencies:

 .. code-block:: bash

     $ pip install -e git+git@github.com:YOUR_NAME/awslimitchecker.git#egg=awslimitchecker
     $ cd src/awslimitchecker
+    $ pip install -r dev/requirements_dev.txt

 4. Check out a new git branch.
 If you're working on a GitHub issue you opened, your branch should be called "issues/N" where N is the issue number.